enesbuyuk/golang-form-data-to-sql/README.md

 # golang-form-data-to-sql
-How to send form data to sql database
+How to send form data to sql database in Golang?